Immortal Regiment

 The Immortal Regiment (Бессмертный полк) is a massive civil event in major cities in Russia and around the world every 9 May during the Victory Day celebrations.
 It is also a public non-profit organization, created in Russia on a voluntary basis with the aim of "immortalizing" the memory of home front workers, armed forces service personnel, partisans, personnel of resistance organizations, and personnel of law enforcement and emergency services.
-It involves people carrying on the memory of war veterans, with participants carrying pictures of relatives and/or family friends who served in the country's labor sector, paramilitary units, the Soviet Armed Forces and law enforcement organizations during the Second World War.
+It involves people carrying on the memory of war veterans, with participants carrying pictures of relatives or family friends who served in the country's labor sector, paramilitary units, the Soviet Armed Forces and law enforcement organizations during the Second World War.

 History

 Origins

-The 1941–45 period of World War II is known in Russia as the "Great Patriotic War".
-During this war, which included many of the most lethal battle operations in human history, Soviet civilian and military casualties were about 27 million, accounting for a third of all World War II casualties.
-The full demographic loss to the Soviet peoples was even greater.
-During the Soviet Union's existence, the Victory Day was celebrated throughout the USSR and in the countries of the Eastern Bloc.
+The 1941–45 period of World War II is known in Russia and Belarus as the "Great Patriotic War".
+During this war, which included many of the most lethal battle operations in human history, Soviet civilian and military casualties were about 20 million (or 27 according to latest Russian claims), accounting for a third of all World War II casualties.
+The full demographic loss was even greater.
+During the Soviet Union's existence, Victory Day was celebrated throughout the USSR and in the Soviet satellite states of the Eastern Bloc.
 The war became a topic of great importance in cinema, literature, history lessons at school, the mass media, and the arts.

 Even before the name appeared, similar actions were organized in some cities of the USSR.
 The earliest known was held in 1965, marking the 20th anniversary, when students of Novosibirsk school number 121 walked through the streets of the city with photographs of participants in the war.
 In 1981, on the Square of the Fighters of the Revolution in Art.
 A procession of mothers in black robes with portraits of their dead sons (the idea belonged to the director Yulia Sinelnikova) took place in the Rostov Oblast.
 In the post-Soviet years, similar events took place both in Russia and in a number of other countries.
 In Jerusalem in 1999, citizens took to the streets portraits of soldiers on Victory Day.
 In 2007, the Chairman of the Council of Veterans of the Tyumen Region Gennady Ivanov, conceived a parade of citizens holding pictures in a procession, with him gaining the idea of organizing a "Parade of Victors", in which people with portraits of their front-line relatives walked along the main Tyumen street.
-The initiative, at the call of Gennady Ivanov, was taken up by other regions of Russia, and two years later the "Parade of Winners" took place in Kazan, Kemerovo, and about 20 regions.

-In 2010, on the initiative of the Deputy Mayor of Moscow Lyudmila Shvetsova, a procession with photographs of veterans first took place in the capital.